reeshaiqbal/GPT-App/README.md

 Clever<br>
 Friendly<br>

-Technologies Used:
+Technologies Used:<br>
-The app is built with Python, Gradio, and OpenAI’s GPT API, providing a smooth and interactive chat experience directly in the browser.
+The app is built with Python, Gradio, and OpenAI’s GPT API, providing a smooth and interactive chat experience directly in the browser.<br>

-Functional Requirements:
+Functional Requirements:<br>
-Real-time AI chat in the browser
+Real-time AI chat in the browser<br>
-Maintains conversation history
+Maintains conversation history<br>
-Easy to run locally with your OpenAI API key
+Easy to run locally with your OpenAI API key<br>

-Usage:
+Usage:<br>
-Install dependencies; pip install openai gradio matplotlib Set your OpenAI API key
+Install dependencies; pip install openai gradio matplotlib<br>
+Set your OpenAI API key<br>
-Run the app; python gpt-app.py
+Run the app; python gpt-app.py<br>
-Open the browser and start chatting
+Open the browser and start chatting<br>